Man linked to relatives' deaths seeks access to family trust

 The Boston Globe reports Nathan Carman is asking a Connecticut judge to remove his aunt, Valerie Santilli, as trustee of the Nathan Carman Family Trust so that he can retain a lawyer to represent him in a New Hampshire civil suit brought by Santilli and her sisters.

-The family is trying to block Carman from collecting from the estate of his grandfather, John Chakalos, who was shot to death in his Connecticut home in 2013.
+The family is trying to block Carman from collecting from the estate of his grandfather, who was killed in his Connecticut home in 2013.

 Photo: AP Photo / David Collins